Jordan Peterson and the Myth of the Modern Man

 Absurdly, Peterson often rails against this "dangerous" intolerance.
 After all, freedom of speech was the basis of his stance against the C-16 bill (despite his "embarrassingly unsophisticated" reading of that law).
 He regularly emphasizes the danger of "social justice warriors" who challenge his thoughtfully cherry-picked evidence.
 He's warned that they'll do anything to "enforce their view of the world."

 Still, despite being embraced by conservatives and the alt-right, Peterson insists, "I don't really regard myself as a political figure."
 Because above all, Peterson is a professor—the worst kind, in fact, a self-proclaimed "professor against political correctness."
 Which is to say that Peterson is a professor of negation, not substance.
 Peterson is not politically correct because his biases limit his competence.
-He is not a postmodernist because he lacks the theoretical foundation.
+He is not a postmodernist because he lacks a theoretical foundation.
 He is not a feminist because his insular perspective is out of touch with social reality.

 In Hades: Man is a Fool